-Signing a Business Contract? provides a quick checklist to help you conduct your own final ‘pre-flight’ inspection of your contract, along with true stories illustrating why you should do so.
+The free Signing a Business Contract? e-book provides a quick checklist to help you conduct your own final ‘pre-flight’ inspection of your contract, along with true stories illustrating why you should take the time.

 You’ll see examples of contract language that could cause your business relationship to have ‘in-flight difficulties’ or even to crash and burn.

 You’ll read heads-up alerts, in plain English with real-world examples, about crucial points such as:

 1. Guard against personal liability.
 The book explains ways that a company contract could make you personally liable — with examples of real people who found themselves in that situation because they made simple, easily-avoidable mistakes.

 2. Stay out of jail.
 The book tells how to avoid the fate of real-life business people imprisoned for unlawful but not-uncommon contracting practices.

 3. Spot-check for contract provisions that could cause real problems for your business.
 A number of such provisions are discussed in the book, illustrated with true stories.